- Why is Vegenaise® Better than Mayo®?

 - Which Follow Your Heart® products are gluten free?

-Vegenaise® is an eggless mayonnaise that is a healthier, tastier option to regular mayo.
-Made with exclusively Non-GMO ingredients and using only heart-healthy, expeller-pressed oils, Vegenaise® delivers the smooth creamy texture of mayo without any of the cholesterol, trans fats or preservatives.
-Vegenaise® is naturally gluten- and dairy-free, is certified Kosher Parve, and is made the highest quality ingredients that are verified by the Non-GMO Project.
+Vegenaise® is an egg-free spread that is a healthier, tastier option to regular mayo.
+Made with exclusively Non-GMO ingredients and using only heart-healthy, expeller-pressed oils, Vegenaise® delivers the smooth creamy texture of mayo without any of the artificial ingredients, trans fats or preservatives.
+Vegenaise® is naturally gluten- and dairy-free, is certified Kosher Parve, and is made with the highest quality ingredients that are verified by the Non-GMO Project.
 There are 5 different varieties of Vegenaise®: Original (blue lid), Reduced Fat (yellow lid), Grapeseed Oil (purple lid), Soy-Free (light sage lid), and Organic (green lid).
 You can learn more about the different varieties and find out which Vegenaise® is right for you by checking our Comparison Charts.Back to Top

 If I leave Vegenaise® un-refrigerated for a while, do I need to be concerned?